Academic Programmes

 Time to Read Initiative

-We also were involved with the Time to Read Initiative this year.
+Our school is involved with the Time to Read Initiative every year.
 This project links schools with the business community and we were delighted to be paired with the E.S.B.
 The aim of this initiative is to promote a love of reading in young children.
 Volunteers from the staff came to read with the pupils from second class on a one to one basis for a half an hour a week for a period of 20 weeks.
 Funding was supplied for the purchase of a wide variety of reading material and this scheme was a great success.
-We will be participating in this scheme again next year.

 This programme is delivered to classes from 1st to 6th.
 It involves representatives from the business community explaining to the pupils how a company works and the different roles there are within a business.
 This is delivered on a weekly basis over a 6 week period.
 Pupils learn the business terminology and explore what makes a business profitable.
 We have been very fortunate to have people from KPMG, Bord Gais , EMC and various other multinational companies coming to deliver the programme to the pupils.